10th July 2017

 However, what exactly was the Bastille and what happened to single out the 14th of July as a distinct day in French history?

 The Bastille was initially a medieval fortress, built circa 1370 in Paris, however it was later converted into a prison.
-Kind Louis XVI held adversaries of the monarchy in this prison, often without a trial, but in 1789 tensions reached a fever pitch when high taxes, high food prices, and faults within the monarchy pushed the French citizens to revolt.
+Kind Louis XVI held adversaries of the monarchy in this prison, often without a trial.
+However, in 1789 tensions reached a fever pitch when high taxes, high food prices, and faults within the monarchy pushed the French citizens to revolt.
 Members of the public, many of them starving on account of poverty, rallied together in an uprising against Louis XVI’s plans to further increase taxes.
 Singled out due to its symbolism of royal ruling, the Bastille prison was attacked by around 300 violent rebels hoping to get their hands on a stash of weaponry.
 This resulted in a vicious battle.
 The walls of the prison were pulled down and its governor killed.

 However, despite the dark past that serves as the basis to this national holiday, it is nowadays seen as a day of liberation from authoritarian ruling, and as a celebration of the Republic and the French identity.